 Internships are an opportunity to enhance your engineering curriculum through practical, hands-on work in industry.
 They are a great way to learn more about engineering, gain experience, and make connections with employers to increase your chances of full-time employment post-graduation.
 We encourage organizations and their recruiters to abide by the standards of the Department of Labor and National Association of Colleges and Employers (NACE).
 For more information, contact the program at firstname.lastname@example.org.

-Log in to HuskyJobs to see all jobs, narrow your search, or filter by location, job type, etc. Upload your resume, cover letter, and unofficial transcripts to apply directly for jobs.
+Handshake is a free tool for UW students and alumni to search though hundreds of internship and job opportunities.
+Log in to Handshake to see all jobs, narrow your search, or filter by location, job type, etc. Upload your resume, cover letter, and unofficial transcripts to apply directly for jobs.
 You'll find up-to-date information about employers and which ones are interviewing on campus.